ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 - When few functions are using the type
 - When many types would have to be declared

 When reading a pattern-matching expression using a polymorphic variant tags, understanding is local.
-There is no need to search for the meaning of the tags somewhere else.
+Since polymorphic variant types are anonymous or aliases, there is no need to search for the meaning of the tags somewhere else.
 The meaning arises from the expression itself.

 ### Shared Constructors

 When several simple variants are using the same constructor name, shadowing takes place.
-Only the last entered in the environment is accessible, previously entered one are shadowed.
+Only the last entered in the environment is accessible, previously entered one are not longer reachable.
 This can be worked around using modules.

 This never happens with polymorphic variants.
 When a tag appears several times in an expression, it must be with the same type, that's the only restriction.
 This makes polymorphic variants very handy when dealing with multiple sum types and constructors with same types occurring in several variants.

 ### Data Type Sharing Between Modules

 Using the same type in two different module can be done in several ways:
-- Have dependency, either direct or shared
+- Having a dependency, either direct or shared
-- Turn the modules into functors and inject the shared type as a parameter
+- Turn the dependent module into a functor and inject the dependence as a parameter

 Polymorphic variant provides an additional alternative.
+This was proposed by Jacques Garrigue his seminal paper “Programming with Polymorphic Variants” (ACM SIGPLAN Workshop on ML, October 1998):

-> You just define the same type in both libraries, and since these are only type abbreviations, the two definitions are compatible.
-The type system checks the structural equality when you pass a value from one library to the other.
+> You [...] define the same [polymorphic variant] type in both [modules], and since these are only type abbreviations, the two definitions are compatible.
+The type system checks the structural equality when you pass a value from one [module] to the other.

-Jacques Garrigue

 ### Error Handling Using The `result` Type